Rohingya genocide case: Background

 The Rohingya people are a Muslim Indo-Aryan ethnic minority which has faced mass persecution and ethnic cleansing in Buddhist-majority Myanmar in recent years.
 The persecution of the Rohingya has been described as a genocide.
 Successive Myanmar governments and many elected officials have considered them illegal immigrants.
 But the Rohingya people argue they have lived in the area for generations and that the government of Myanmar's treatment of them is unfair to the Muslims of Myanmar as a whole.

 According to The Economist, regarding Aung San Suu Kyi's motivation for taking up the defendants' cause, "It is hard to escape the conclusion that she is exploiting the Rohingyas' misery to boost her party's prospects in elections due in 2020."

-Aung San Suu Kyi describes this conflict as an "internal armed conflict" that was triggered by Rohingya attacks on the government of Myanmar.
-The judge who is presiding over the case, Abdulqawi Ahmed Yusuf, has given Myanmar four months to implement his rulings: Myanmar must take "all measure within its power" to prevent genocide.
+Aung San Suu Kyi described this conflict as an "internal armed conflict" that was triggered by Rohingya attacks on the government of Myanmar.
+In 2020, the judge who presided over the case, Abdulqawi Ahmed Yusuf, gave Myanmar four months to implement his rulings: Myanmar must take "all measure within its power" to prevent genocide, until further investigation could take place, and to report back in four months.